wdpypere/documentation/docs/components/Systemd::Systemctl.md

     Run `systemctl is-enabled` for `unit`.

     Returns output without trailing newlines on success.
-    An error is logged and undef returned when the exitcode is non-zero.
+    Undef returned (no error reported) when the exitcode is non-zero.

 #### Private methods